SMUR and 112

 The Emergency Medical Services Act of 1964, expanded in 1998, requires the “112” emergency vehicle to go to the closest “112 recognised” hospital.

-Exception to this rule: if a doctor is present at the site, he may decide to refer the patient to a different hospital.
+Exception to this rule: if a doctor is present at the site, he may decide to refer the patient to the hospital of his choice.

-For a non-urgent problem, patients may have themselves transported to their hospital of choice if they call a private emergency vehicle.
+For a non-urgent problem, patients may have themselves transported by an ambulance to their hospital of choice if they call a private emergency vehicle.

-The emergency team is involved in the treatment of patients in life-threatening situations at the hospitals.
+The emergency team is involved in the urgent treatment of patients in life-threatening situations at the hospitals.

 SURVEILLANCE FUNCTION FOR DISASTER PLAN AND COLLECTIVE/PREVENTIVE EMERGENCY SERVICES